ewnd9/hain-travis-publish-playground/CONTRIBUTING.md

 - If the pull request is to fix an error/bug, please include the error message in the issue's description if possible
 - Include your system specs (OS, RAM and arch) in the issue description
 - Check that the app can be built and ran successfully before submitting a pull request
+- Check that the ci passes successfully.
+Fix any bugs in your code if our ci (appveyor) fails with an error that may have somthing to do with your added code.